Let it Snow (But Don’t Let it Stay): Tips for Managing Cold Weather at Your Lake House

 Photo courtesy of Mountain Living.

-To make sure that your lake house interior is ready for winter, it’s crucial to maintain your heating systems.
+To ensure that your lake house interior is ready for winter, it’s crucial to maintain your heating systems.
 From stoves to chimney drafts, it may be a good idea to have a technician help inspect your heating systems so that you’ll be able to keep your place warm.
-Windows and doors are also a major culprit of letting the cold in, so it’s important to insulate your windows for the winter.
+Windows and doors are also major culprits of letting the cold in, so it’s important to insulate your windows for the winter.
 Even small window cracks can make a big difference in the indoor temperature.

 Lake house on a frozen lake